-56. OUTSTANDING EDITING: DOCUMENTARY
+54. OUTSTANDING EDITING: DOCUMENTARY

 This category is open to editing for documentaries.
 Editors are those individuals responsible for editing digital media, videotape and film to produce a finished documentary.
 Both short and feature length documentaries should submit to this category.
-Submission video in this and all craft categories is limited to 25 minutes of excerpts from the program or report under consideration.
+Documentary films should be submitted in their entirety.
+Documentary films that run longer than 3 hours may submit up to 7 excerpts totaling no more than 3 hours to represent the film under consideration.